 New Anglish: A popular and rather recent development of Low Anglish; a number of dialects differing only in minor details are to be found in the vigorously expanding areas of the Carina Rush.

-Newfed: A development of Fedspek during the later ComEmp, still found on many worlds today, particularly in the Terran Federation.
+Newfed: A development of Middle Anglish during the later ComEmp, still found on many worlds today, particularly in the Terran Federation.